GSA/Section508.gov/_pages/training/2018-05-22-training-presentation-workshops.md

 * [Section 508 ICT Testing Baseline Portfolio (PPTX)](https://assets.section508.gov/assets/files/ICT-Baseline-Portfolio-CSUN-2024.pptx) - The Section 508 ICT Testing Baseline Portfolio interprets the 508 Standards and sets minimum requirements of accessibility testing for consistent and reliable test results.
 Learn about the Baseline for Web and a Baseline for Documents is coming soon!
 * [OpenACR - the Future of Accessibility Conformance Reporting (PPTX)](https://assets.section508.gov/assets/files/Revolutionizing-ACRs-OpenACR-CSUN-2024.pptx) - Unlock the future of digital accessibility conformance reporting with OpenACRs.
 Dive into the transformative approach of machine-readable reports, explore the innovative OpenACR Editor, and envision a world of continuous accessibility improvements.
 * [Analytical approach to the Government-Wide Annual Assessment (PPTX)](https://assets.section508.gov/assets/files/FY23-Governmentwide-Section-508-Assessment-CSUN-2024.pptx) - GSA and USAB dives into the analytical approach to the Government-wide Section 508 Annual Assessment, including an overview of the report to Congress, discussion of criteria development, data analysis, proof-points, and data-driven recommendations.
-* [Introduction to the Accessibility Requirements Tool (ART) (PPTX)](https://assets.section508.gov/assets/files/Introduction-to-the-Accessibility-Requirements-Tool-(ART)-CSUN-2024.pptx) - Accessibility experts demonstrate how to use the Accessibility Requirements Tool (ART) to generate standardized Section 508 requirements language when procuring Information and Communication Technology (ICT) products and services.
+* [Introduction to the Accessibility Requirements Tool (ART) (PPTX)](https://assets.section508.gov/assets/files/Introduction-to-the-Accessibility-Requirements-Tool-(ART)-CSUN-2024.pptx) - Accessibility experts demonstrate how to use the Accessibility Requirements Tool (ART) to generate standardized Section 508 requirements language when procuring information and communication technology (ICT) products and services.

 ---
 ## 2023